What is the Home Demand Index?

 Home Demand Index

-The Home Demand Index (HDI) for the Washington D.C. metro area is at 87 during this report period, down from 95 in the previous month.
-This decline reflects a slowdown in buyer activity.
-Compared with last year’s index of 72, demand remains significantly stronger on an annual basis, reflecting a notable improvement over the same period.
-The market category has shifted from Steady to Slow, highlighting a deceleration in overall activity.
+The Home Demand Index (HDI) for the Washington D.C. metro area is at 67 during this report period, showing a noticeable drop from 88 in the previous month.
+This shift points to softer buyer activity overall.
+Compared with last year’s index of 70, demand is slightly lower on an annual basis, indicating a mild pullback from the same period.
+The market category falls under Limited, indicating quieter conditions and reduced buyer movement.

 Home Demand